nirds/grace_period/README.md

 We've put together a [spiffy tutorial]('#') for you, as well.

+## Need Help?
+If you run into challenges using this gem please file an issue in our [github issue tracker](https://github.com/nirds/grace_period/issues).
+Be as specific as possible with your circumstance so that we can identify how we can provide better documentation, understand the bug you found, or frame the feature request.

 ## Getting Involved

+In addition to filing issues as described above we also have a process for folks getting involved in contributing to our gem.

 To get started in contributing pull requests to improve this gem: